eelinee/programmeerproject/README.md

 - There will be a time switch to scroll through the years.
 Upon scrolling though the years, a small indicator will move over each line in the line graph, showing the current year.
 Also, the barchart, world map and scatterplot will be updated for the current year.
 - Hovering: in each visualisation, a hover interactivity will be implemented so that hovering over a datapoint (line, dot, bar or country) shows the exact data values.
 - a dropdown menu will be available for the world map.
 A user can choose whether the colors on the map represent life expectancy or incidence of one of the documented diseases.
-- (OPTIONAL) another dropdown menu will be available for the scatterplot.
-A user can choose whether the second variable will be access to drinking water, acces to sanitation services, handwashing with soap or open defecation.
+- (OPTIONAL) a dropdown menu will be available so that the user can choose between seeing the data of one country in two visualisations (sunburst and linegraph) or comparing data of all countries in the scatterplot.
+With clickboxes, a user can choose which value should be displayed on the x-axis (for example death rates of a certain disease or of a disease group) and which value should be displayed on the y-axis (for example % of population that practices open defecation or average BMI).
+Each dot in the scatterplot will represent a different country.
+And more optional, upon clicking one of the dots, the data of the corresponding country will be shown using the line graph and the sunburst again.

 **Scetch**